-The basic, free version of ChatGP-4 isn't connected to the internet and was trained on online material up to September 2021 meaning its knowledge isn't up to date.
-Newer implementations are internet connected and available to paid GPT-4 users and Bing users, utilising Bing as its search engine.
-11
+The basic version of ChatGPT isn't connected to the internet and was trained on online material up to September 2021 meaning its knowledge isn't up to date.
+Newer implementations released to a small number of premium developers, such as a plugin to Bing's search engine, 12 are connected to the internet and contain more recent content.

 ChatGPT is an example of artificial narrow intelligence (ANI).
 ANI systems are suitable for performing one type of task for which they have been trained.
-For example, an ANI system designed to generate images will unlikely be able to solve mathematics problems.
+For example, an ANI system designed to generate images will unlikely be able to solve math problems.

 According to OpenAI, GPT-4 - though still not fully reliable is substantially more so and capable of handling nuanced instructions compared to its predecessor, GPT-3.5.
 Most significantly, it passed a simulated bar exam around the top 10 percent of test takers.
 In comparison, GPT-3.5 scored in the bottom 10 percent of the same simulated exam.
-OpenAl points out that its limitations are similar to earlier GPT models, hallucinating facts and making reasoning errors.12
+OpenAl points out that its limitations are similar to earlier GPT models, hallucinating facts and making reasoning errors.13